 Indonesia hosts one of the world’s most incredible and often overlooked dive destinations – Komodo National Park.
-While Raja Ampat’s shadow is cast over these vibrant and lively waters, fortunately, it is advantageous for divers traveling from all over the world.
-Lower trip prices make Komodo affordable and an easy-to-access dive spot with exceptional diving.
+Affordable trip prices make Komodo an accessible and exotic dive spot with exceptional diving.
 This is one of the most underrated dive destinations on the globe.

-Though it doesn’t hold any world records, Komodo offers a level of diving similar to Raja Ampat’s.
+Though it doesn’t hold any world records, Komodo offers a level of diving similar to that of Raja Ampat.
 Many creatures, big and small, call Komodo’s pristine reefs home.
 Manta rays, wunderpus, frogfish, pygmy seahorses and thousands too numerous to mention are among those that divers can discover in these great waters.

 Komodo Diving Highlights

 Drift diving and manta rays are quickly mentioned in a conversation about diving in Komodo.
 The nutrient-rich water attracts an immense population of animals to the area, much to the delight of divers who descend on these remote and vibrant reefs.
 The currents can be swift, so divers should expect drift conditions on most dives.